 The good news is it’s actually pretty easy to add audio and voiceover to PowerPoint slides in some easy-to-follow steps.
 There are some built-in options to record audio within PowerPoint itself, or you can use a free screen recording PowerPoint add-on like VEED to record your presentation on your computer screen with advanced features while you talk over and record the entire thing to easily share with others.

-In the guide below, we’ll show you exactly how to add audio to PowerPoint with multiple free and paid options depending on your specific needs.
+In the guide below, I’ll show you exactly how to add audio to PowerPoint with multiple free and paid options depending on your specific needs.

 1. Connect a Microphone